TUIlmenauAMS/BlackBoxOptimizerSPcomparison/README.md

 # BlackBoxOptimizerSPcomparison
-A comparison of Black Box optimizers for source separation and RNN
+A comparison of Black Box optimizers for source separation and RNN.

+This repository is for the paper and poster:

+Gerald Schuller: "Fast Black-Box Optimizers for Low Delay Audio Source Separation", ICASSP 2024 satellite workshop HSCMA 2024, Seoul, Korea.

-This repository contains the software, models, and results text files for a comparison of different Black Box optimizers, including the Random Directions algorithm.
+It contains the software, models, and results text files for a comparison of different Black Box optimizers, including the Random Directions algorithm.

 The main program are:
 - ICAabskl_puredelay_multichan_randdir_online.py for the source separation optimizers